mixedconnections/pst/README.md

 # <font size =5 color=green> **ShowProcess** </font>

-**ShowProcess** is a command-line program that creates visual trees of your system processes.
+**ShowProcess** is a command-line utility that creates visual trees of your system processes.
 Works best on Unix-like systems.

 ## Usage